 Roach who sings Smokin' In the Boys Room with the band.

 the Super Bowl.
 The sixty-second spot titled Drive The Dream stars all

-members in a race car dream sequence performing their 1989 hit
+members in a race-car dream sequence performing their 1989 hit

 Kickstart My Heart.
 Victoria's Secret Angel Adriana Lima, mixed martial

-arts legend Chuck Liddell and champion bull rider Judd
+arts legend Chuck Liddell and champion bull rider Judd Leffew also

-in the proposed short film Shoot'er being helmed by his
+acting debut in the proposed short film Shoot'er being helmed by his

 long-time friend and veteran video director Paul R. Brown.
-He will play an
+He will play

 explores the fine line between being human and fulfilling your

 an online threshold pledge system for funding creative projects, by

-March 15 in order to make and release the film in July,
+March 15 in order to make and release the film in July, which will also

-solo album, saying, "I've got about a good four or five songs that have
+album, saying, "I've got about a good four or five songs that have

 potential.
 I don't know if I'm happy with them, you know, so I have to

 keep listening.
 Not to say that I'm going to make the perfect song or

 this that and the other, but I want to make me happy with what I

 release and proud of what I release.
 Maybe I can write a whole record

 of 'Dr. Feelgoods' or 'Girls', but not sounding like Mötley, you know,

 being me.
 I'm trying to do a lot of experimenting too, with different